 I’m an IFS permanent recruitment specialist here at IT Works.
 In the last month, it’s been extremely challenging to stay motivated and keep my energy levels up.
 We have yet again found ourselves cooped up indoors all day, with no social interaction and nowhere to go!
 I find that making sure I commit to daily exercise, and knowing when to switch off helps me find a balance between working IFS ERP jobs and at home, and keeps my motivation up.
 Here are a couple of tips to stay motivated and focused during lockdown.

-This goes without saying, some form of exercise should always form part of your daily routine, whether we are in lockdown or not.
-Not only is exercise good for you physically, it also relives stress, makes you feel more energetic throughout the day, helps you sleep better at night, improves memory and can help alleviate many common mental health challenges.
-Something as small as going for a 20 minute walk at lunchtime can have a massive overall effect, as you clear your thoughts and get some fresh air.
+This goes without saying, some form of exercise should always form part of your daily routine, whether you are in lockdown or not.
+Not only is exercise good for you physically, but it also relieves stress, makes you feel more energetic throughout the day, helps you sleep better at night, improves memory and can help alleviate many common mental health challenges.
+Something as small as going for a 20-minute walk at lunchtime can have a massive overall effect, as you clear your thoughts and get some fresh air.
 Many of the positive conversations I’ve had with IFS professionals in the last few weeks have stemmed from the topic of exercise.
 So trying to stick to something daily is key whilst we are in lockdown as it’s easy for days to pass and you find that you haven’t left the house at all.

 Separate work and home